karlhepler/mechanical-turk/README.md

 Mechanical Turk
 ================
-> The best damn Mechanical Turk Requester API Client ever made...
+> An easily-extensible php client for the Amazon Mechanical Turk API
-> or is it?
-You decide... or don't.
-Maybe you're indecisive.
-How would I know?

 As you can probably tell, this is not a complete implementation.
 Feel free to contribute, but please reference the contribution guidelines below.
 Thank you!